Daryl Dixon: Season 6

 Rick and the others of his group are put in charge of Alexandria after proving their survival skills.
 To get rid of a walker horde trapped in a nearby quarry, Rick plans to parade them far away from Alexandria.
 Daryl, along with Abraham and Sasha, leads the parade.
 However, the Wolves launch a surprise attack, breaking the parade, though Rick instructs Daryl to lead the remaining away.
 The attack breaches the walls of Alexandria, allowing walkers to swarm in.
 After leading the remaining walkers away, Daryl is briefly waylaid by Dwight and his wife Sherry.
 He finds a fuel truck, regroups with Abraham and Sasha, and quickly deals with a group of men working for Negan.
 They ignite the truck in Alexandria to lure the walkers away from the citizens to dispatch them.

 As Alexandria is recovering, Carol opts to leave on her own, concerned about seeing others she cares for die, leaving Daryl upset.
-Rick and Daryl meet Paul "Jesus" Monroe and are introduced to the Hilltop community.
+Rick and Daryl meet Paul "Jesus" Rovia and are introduced to the Hilltop community.
 They request help dealing with the Saviors, a brutal group that demands supplies as a periodic offering.
 Rick, Daryl and others launch an attack on a Savior outpost, appearing to kill Negan and all of the Saviors.
 Later, Daryl encounters Dwight again with other men who claim to be Saviors working for Negan.
 After reporting this to Rick and the others, Daryl patrols to track down the Saviors but is soon captured.
 He is brought to a clearing along with Rick and several others of the group that has been captured by the Saviors, and they meet the real Negan, who wields a baseball bat wrapped with barbed wired named "Lucille".
 Negan prepares to kill one of the group in retaliation for the attack on the Savior compound and force them to swear loyalty to him.